Registration | Registration appointment schedule | Late add period | Dropping classes | Online registration

 Priority registration allows you to register earlier so you can get into courses before they fill up.
-To be eligible, you must participate in orientation, complete the assessment process for math and English or ESL, and develop an education plan with your counselor.
+To be eligible, you must participate in orientation, complete the placement process for math and English or ESL, and develop an education plan with your counselor.
 This process will help you to clearly define your goals, stay on track, and take the most direct route from start to finish.
 If you are in a degree or certificate program or planning to transfer to a four-year university, achieving and maintaining priority registration is a crucial part of getting into the courses you need to reach your goals.

 Students may register for classes online through InSite or in person at the Admissions and Records Office.
 Online registration is available 24 hours a day.
 In person registration begins after the priority period ends.
 See the calendar of important dates in the Schedule of Classes for the first day of open registration.
 Students registering in person must have a completed Schedule Request Form and a photo ID.